 Born 1967 in Altmark.
 Studied directing and dramaturgy at the Hans Otto Theater Academy in Leipzig (now the Leipzig Conservatory of Music and Theater).
 Lives and works in Vienna as director of experimental films, documentaries, feature films and film essays as well as theater director and screenwriter.

-“While working on another film, I happened to discover a lot of fascinating photographs: images of Marlene Dietrich completely relaxed in a coffee house, of Arturo Toscanini highly concentrated during a rehearsal, singers laughing during a break.
+“While working on another film, I happened to discover a lot of fascinating photographs: images of Marlene Dietrich completely relaxed in a coffeehouse, of Arturo Toscanini highly concentrated during a rehearsal, singers laughing during a break.
 The vividness of a single frozen moment!
-Hundreds of these images have been published worldwide in books, newspapers, online articles.
+Hundreds of these images have been published worldwide in books, newspapers, and online articles.
 All under the byline Carl Ellinger.

 I wanted to find out more about him.
 The story of this film began with the first discovery of my research: Carl Ellinger disappeared long before all these pictures were taken.
-The genre was immediately clear, because like the mysterious client in the film, the true author – or authoress? – of these photos lured me from one false lead to the next.
+The genre was immediately clear, because like the mysterious client in the film, the true author—or authoress?—of these photos lured me from one false lead to the next.
 Riddles at every turn.
-Everything in the dark, nothing is at it seems – typical film noir!
-Soon, this person nudged me towards the real subject of my film: what does a society that suppresses a life’s work of 100,000 relevant photos tell us about itself?
+Everything in the dark, nothing is as it seems—typical film noir!
+Soon, this person nudged me towards the real subject of my film: what does a society that suppresses a life's work of 100,000 relevant photos tell us about itself?
 Why does it erase an entire biography?
 Even more: why does it cover that with a lie no one questions anymore?”

 Beate Thalberg